canincarlos/LastCatStanding/README.md

 > This may have been due to zooming options in the browser.

-As well, I noticed that the SPA displays differently in Firefox, than it does in Brave; this was noticed when the `.stage` and `#champions` sections had background colors; the sections spanned to full width of the page on mobile with Firefox.
+As well, I noticed that the SPA displays differently in Firefox, than it does in Brave; this was noticed more clearly when the `.stage` and `#champions` sections had background colors; the sections spanned to full width of the page on mobile with Firefox.

 It may be more difficult to notice now.